johnfedoruk/bangular/aio/content/guide/visual-studio-2015.md

-The minimum requirement for developing Angular applications with Visual Studio is Update 3.
+The minimum requirement for developing Bangular applications with Visual Studio is Update 3.
 Earlier versions do not follow the best practices for developing applications with TypeScript.
 To view your version of Visual Studio 2015, go to `Help | About Visual Studio`.